FurryCoders/FALocalRepo/README.md

     The program also throttles download speed down to 100KB/sec to avoid taxing the forum's servers with a huge number of requests and downloads close to each other.

 ### Search
-This menu allows to search in the database using one or more among author, title, tags, category, species, gender and rating.<br>
+This menu allows to search in the database using one or more among user (with or w/o sections), title, tags, category, species, gender and rating.<br>

 1. `User`<br>
-Search authors.
+Search users.
+Multiple users can be matched.

     * `Section`<br>
     If a user is selected the search can be restricted to a specific section/s using g, s, f, e.